Last updated: May 3, 2026

 Most important action: Compare start months before filing, not after.
 The month you choose can lock in a lower benefit for life.

 On a living spouse or living ex-spouse’s record, the maximum spousal amount is reached at your full retirement age.
 Filing early reduces it.
 Waiting past your full retirement age does not make a spouse or divorced-spouse benefit bigger.
-That is a common myth that causes seniors to wait for no reason.
+That is a common myth that causes some seniors to wait for no reason.

-Survivor benefits work differently. a survivor benefit can begin at 71.5% at age 60 and rise to 100% at survivor full retirement age.
+Survivor benefits work differently.
+A survivor benefit can begin at 71.5% at age 60 and rise to 100% at survivor full retirement age.
 Also, survivor full retirement age can be different from retirement full retirement age.
 For many couples, that difference changes the best claiming plan.

 The higher earner’s choice matters too.
 If a worker delayed retirement and earned delayed retirement credits, those credits can raise a surviving spouse or surviving divorced spouse benefit.
 In plain English, when the higher earner waits longer, the widow or widower can sometimes inherit a larger monthly check.